iivvaannxx/magento-order-management/README.md

 ### Refactoring the Initial Source Code

-I did a small refactoring of the initial source code for the sake of consistency with I was going to implement.
+I did a small refactoring of the initial source code for the sake of consistency with what I was going to implement.
 This only included the following changes:

 - Move the `BookStock` model and all its related code to the `bookstock` package.